Consent-Storage

 Force cookie reset

-With these settings you can force all visitors who have given their consent before the set date to give their consent again.
-This happens if you have changed the mask and want to request consent again.
+These settings can be used to force all visitors who have given their consent before the set date to see the banner again.
+This function is relevant if you have made changes to the cookie-banner and want to make sure that returning visitors can also decide again whether they (re)agree to the new guidelines.

 Consent-Lifetime

 Consents older than this period are always canceled.
-If you leave the field empty or set it to "0", CCM19 will not automatically cancel the consent.
+If you leave the field empty or set it to "0", CCM19 will not automatically revoke consent.
 Please note that if you use TCFv2, a maximum of 390 days (approx. 13 months) is enforced.

 If the option "Automatically revoke consent in the event of legally relevant changes" is activated, legally relevant changes to integrations and cookies mean that consent is no longer valid and is requested again.
 This includes the following changes: